greenm01/vb4x/docs/vb4x_specs.md

 **Undamaged**: A unit’s hull integrity and life support systems are fully operational.
 No restrictions.

 **Crippled**: When an undamaged military unit’s Defense Strength (DS) is overcome (breached) in battle, that unit’s primary defense shielding is compromised and will find itself in a reduced, crippled combat state.
+AS is reduced by half.
 Subsequent damage sustained equal in full to DS will result in a catastrophic, unrecoverable, loss of hull integrity, i.e. destruction.

-DS is a fixed constant value that shall not be reduced at any time during sustained combat operations.
+DS is a fixed constant that shall not be reduced at any time during sustained combat operations.

 **Destroyed**: Dead and unrecoverable.